isabella232/delivery-carrier/delivery_send_to_shipper_at_operation/readme/DESCRIPTION.rst

 as done, using the shipping method of the related delivery operation.
 By doing so, the delivery operation won't send again the delivery notification when it will be validated.
+However, the delivery cost will still be added to the sale order by the delivery operation, not the pack.